Nurse Leader Fellows fast facts

 To facilitate a fair and efficient review process, materials are limited to those identified in the application.
 See how to apply for required application materials.

 We look for deep and sustained support for the nominee during and after the fellowship.
 A strong nomination offers detail on the prospective fellow’s demonstrated experience as an emerging leader who offers imaginative solutions, as well as how the nominee may benefit from the program by connecting the program elements with the nominee’s professional goals.
 The statement clearly outlines the institutional infrastructure that is in place to support the nominee’s career trajectory and project proposal.
 The national program office seeks authentic commitment of a minimum 30% effort toward the fellowship and a description of how the $50,000 institutional funding contributes to this goal.
+Please note: Representatives from the national program office reserve the right to contact the dean, chief nurse executive or chief nursing officer.

 The total grant award is $500,000 for a three-year period.